Aoxomoxoa

 Aoxomoxoa is the third studio album by American rock band the Grateful Dead, released on June 20, 1969, by Warner Bros.-Seven Arts.
 It was one of the first rock albums to be recorded using 16-track technology.
-The title is a meaningless palindrome, usually pronounced /ɒksə.məksˈoʊə/.
+The title is a meaningless palindrome, usually pronounced /ˌɒksəməkˈsoʊə/ OK-sə-mək-SOH-ə.

 Rolling Stone, upon reviewing the album, mentioned that "no other music sustains a lifestyle so delicate and loving and lifelike".
 The album was certified gold by the RIAA on May 13, 1997.
 In 1991 Rolling Stone selected Aoxomoxoa as having the eighth best album cover of all time.
 It was voted number 674 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).

 Background and development

 The album was a series of firsts for the band.
 It is the first album the band recorded entirely in or near their original hometown of San Francisco (at Pacific Recording Studio in nearby San Mateo, and at the similarly named Pacific High Recording Studio in San Francisco proper).
 It is the only studio release to include pianist Tom Constanten as an official member (he had contributed to the previous album and played live with the band from November 1968 to January 1970).
 It was also the first to have lyricist Robert Hunter as a full-time contributor to the band, thus cementing the Jerry Garcia/Robert Hunter songwriting partnership that endured for the rest of the band's existence.
 It was also the first time the band would showcase acoustic arrangements (as on "Mountains of the Moon", "Rosemary", and "Dupree's Diamond Blues"), which would become the focus of the next two studio albums.

 Some of the songs on Aoxomoxoa were played live briefly and then dropped.
 Only "China Cat Sunflower" became a set staple through the band's career, with "Dupree's Diamond Blues" somewhat less so.
 "St. Stephen" was played until 1971, revived in 1976 and 1977 and played a handful of times after that.
 Likewise, "Cosmic Charlie" was played a few times again in 1976.